PRACTICE DIRECTION 36K – PILOT SCHEME: PROCEDURE FOR THE BULK SCANNING OF CERTAIN PRIVATE LAW APPLICATIONS

 b) the application does not state that it should be considered within 48 hours;

 c) any application fee will be paid by means other than postal order or cash;

-e) the application is filed in the period commencing 29 October 2018 and ending 30 September 2021; and
+e) the application is filed in the period commencing 29 October 2018 and ending at the end of the day on 3 April 2022; and

 Purpose of the Pilot Scheme